ATV Safety, Training, and Reporting Accidents

 No one under 8 years of age is allowed to operate an ATV on any state-owned property.
 ATV riders ages 8 to 15 must complete a prescribed ATV safety training course and receive an ATV training certificate to ride on lands other than their parents’ or guardian’s property.

 Safety training classes are given by trained volunteer instructors.
 All youth ages 8 to 15 who complete the course will receive a safety course certificate.
-For information about a safety instructor near you see the list of youth ATV safety instructors by county or contact DCNR’s Bureau of Forestry at 717-783-7941.
+For information about a safety instructor near you see the list of youth ATV safety instructors by county (PDF) or contact DCNR’s Bureau of Forestry at 717-783-7941.

 ATV Riding Safety Tips